SEMICeu/SDG-sandbox/process_and_method/methodology/phase6.md

 <i><b>Technical analysis</b> - identification of technical requirements and related solutions.</i>

 **Key activities**
->* The [<b>Editors</b>](../stakeholders#editors) create the required distributions for the data model.
+>* The [<b>Editors</b>](../stakeholders#editors) create the required distributions for the OOTS data model for specific evidence types.

 <details>
   <summary><b>Description</b></summary>

-The data model can be expressed (or serialized) in various formats depending on the specific needs and context.
+The OOTS data model for specific evidence types can be expressed (or serialised) in various formats depending on the specific needs and context.
 Each distribution (format) will have its own uses and advantages, but also its own disadvantages and limitations.

 Semantic data models can be expressed in different serialisation formats, such as TTL (RDF/turtle), RDF/XML, JSON-LD, SHACL, etc. Special care needs to be taken when using multiple formats, as conversion between different serialisation formats  can potentially introduce inconsistencies.

 Aside from these machine-readable formats, human-readable formats also need to be created.
-A visual representation of the entities, attributes and relationships of the data model is always recommended to provide a clear overview.
-This can for example be a UML-diagram, saved as a PNG-file.
-Next to this, human-readable documentation is also required with all the necessary information to construct the data models, i.e. the entities and attributes with their definitions, cardinalities, proposed codelists, etc. This can for example be distributed as an HTML-page and a PDF-document.
+A visual representation of the entities, attributes and relationships of the OOTS data model for specific evidence types is always recommended to provide a clear overview.
+For example, this can be a UML-diagram, saved as a PNG-file.
+Alongside this, human-readable documentation is also required with all the necessary information to construct the OOTS data models for specific evidence types, i.e. the entities and attributes with their definitions, cardinalities, proposed codelists, etc. This can be distributed as an HTML-page and a PDF-document, for example.

-All these distributions can either be manually created, or automatically via one or multiple tools.
+All these distributions can be manually created, or created automatically via one or multiple tools.
 If possible, preference should be given to the usage of an automated toolchain, reducing the risk of introducing inconsistencies during updates.

-During this step, URIs are also created (or reused when possible) for the data model itself, its entities and their attributes.
+During this step, URIs are also created (or reused when possible) for the OOTS data model for specific evidence types itself, its entities and their attributes.
 These identifiers need to be minted and maintained by a (European Commission) service.

 </details>

 <details>
   <summary><b>Rules and Guidelines</b></summary>

-* Create both machine-readable as well as human-readable distributions of the data model.
+* Create both machine-readable as well as human-readable distributions of the OOTS data model for specific evidence types.
 * Automate, if possible, the creation of the distributions as much as possible in order to avoid inconsistencies.
-* Use [URIs](https://data.europa.eu/URI.html) under data.europa.eu which allows for flexibility for where the URIs resolve to.
+* Use [URIs](https://data.europa.eu/URI.html) under data.europa.eu which allows as to flexibility for where the URIs resolve to.
 * UML diagrams can be published in machine-readable formats, e.g. XMI.
 </details>